PurvaSamar13/Echoes/README.md

 In this mini-project, we will perform the following steps -

-Exploratory Data Analysis< br / >Machine Learning + Predictive Analytics< br / >Conclusions
+<p>Exploratory Data Analysis< br / >Machine Learning + Predictive Analytics< br / >Conclusions

 What we have performed in this project is:< br / >

 Total Suicides in India< br / >
 Total Suicides in India by Cause of Suicide< br / >
 Total Suicides In India Gender Wise< br / >
-Total Suicides In India State Wise
+Total Suicides In India State Wise< br / >
-Total Suicides In India State-Gender Wise
+Total Suicides In India State-Gender Wise< br / >
-Predict Suicides in India Using Machine Learning Algorithms Predict Suicides in India as per the count of male/female Using Linear Regression Algorithm Predict Suicides in India of Females as per the Male Using Linear Regression Algorithm
+Predict Suicides in India Using Machine Learning Algorithms< br / >
+Predict Suicides in India as per the count of male/female Using Linear Regression Algorithm< br / >
+Predict Suicides in India of Females as per the Male Using Linear Regression Algorithm</p>